By Staff Writer

 Dr Mwelwa also called on the Council to guide Kafubu Water and Sanitation Company on various issues.

-She said the Ndola City Council should consider coming up with -laws to deter entities from polluting water sources like the Kafubu River.
+She said the Ndola City Council should consider coming up with by-laws to deter entities from polluting water sources like the Kafubu River.

 Dr Mwelwa said WARMA had no intentions of accusing any entity of wrong doing but wanted to chart the best way forward.